drug-design/course/docs/chapters/adme-properties.md

 #### The Partition Coefficient

-A good indicator of the in-vivo ability of a molecule to penetrate a membrane is the "partition coefficient", a descriptor which characterizes the compound lipophilicity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/partition-coefficient-26e20055'><i class='fa fa-play' aria-hidden='true'></i></button>A good indicator of the in-vivo ability of a molecule to penetrate a membrane is the "partition coefficient", a descriptor which characterizes the compound lipophilicity.
 The partition coefficient (defined as P or logP) derives from the measure of the partitioning of the compound between a lipidic phase and an aqueous phase, taken as a biological membrane model.
 Although membrane proteins are more complex, this model provides an easy access to a quantitative measure of the lipophilicity of a molecule.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/adme-properties/2_4_1_2_0_1.png){: loading=lazy }
 #### pKa of a Drug and pH

-Many drugs are weak acids or bases and therefore exist in both un-ionized and ionized form.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/pka-drug-ph-4bf9508c'><i class='fa fa-play' aria-hidden='true'></i></button>Many drugs are weak acids or bases and therefore exist in both un-ionized and ionized form.
 The ratio between the two forms is governed by the pKa (ionization equilibrium constant) of the drug and the pH of the body site.
 Since only the un-ionized species can diffuse through membranes, the pH and the pKa dictate the amount of un-ionized drug available for passive diffusion.
 A weak acid and a weak base are presented here to illustrate the situation at different pH (sites).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.